Table of Contents

 Classification and Types of Bone Fractures

-The fracture can be closed or open according to the interruption of the overlying skin.
-Open fracture with disrupted overlying skin is more susceptible to infection from the external environment and need special management and prolonged recovery.
-This is an orthopedic emergency requiring debridement, irrigation in the OR and broad spectrum antibiotic prophylaxis.
+These are fractures with disrupted overlying skin.
+They are more susceptible to infection from the external environment and need special management and prolonged recovery.
+This is an orthopedic emergency requiring debridement, irrigation in the OR and broad-spectrum antibiotic prophylaxis.

 Segmental fractures occur with two fracture lines and three or more large bone segments that separate from the original bone.

-The healing of bones is similar to any healing process in different injured tissues but without scar formation.
-New bone is formed to preserve the same function of the skeleton support.
-It depends on patient’s age, peripheral circulation, comorbidities, medications e.g. steroids, alcohol, smoking and associated infection or complications.
-Healing starts with the inflammatory phase then the reparative phase and finally remodeling.
+The healing of bones is similar to the healing process in other injured tissues but without scar formation.
+New bone is formed to preserve the function of skeleton support.
+The healing process depends on the patient’s age, peripheral circulation, comorbidities, medications, e.g., steroids, alcohol, smoking, and associated infection or complications.
+Healing starts with the inflammatory phase then moves into the reparative phase and finishes with remodeling.

-It is crucial to stabilizing the fractured bone segment in the first two phases to allow for the formation of new blood vessels.
+It is crucial to stabilize the fractured bone segment in the first two phases to allow for the formation of new blood vessels.

-Inflammatory phase lasts for few weeks and is characterized by a hematoma collection at the fracture line with resorption of the bone edges that lost their blood supply.
-It is similar to classic inflammation with swelling, tenderness, and redness all powered by cytokines release.
-Osteoprogenitor cells appear from the transformation of multipotent mesenchymal cells and start bone formation.
+The inflammatory phase lasts for a few weeks and is characterized by a hematoma collection at the fracture line with resorption of the bone edges that lost their blood supply.
+It is similar to classic inflammation with swelling, tenderness and redness, all powered by cytokine release.
+Multipotent mesenchymal cells undergo transformation into osteoprogenitor cells which start bone formation.

 The next phase is characterized by callus formation which is invaded by newly formed blood vessels.
 This phase continues for months with cartilage and bone formation.
-The endochondral bone at the fracture site is formed over the callus which is formed by cartilage that ossifies and hardens later on.
-The clinical union is achieved in this phase by the disappearance of pain with movement of the affected limb and stabilization of the bone segment with movement.
+The callus is formed by cartilage, which ossifies and hardens later on, and the endochondral bone at the fracture site covers the callus.
+The clinical union is achieved in this phase as the pain with movement of the affected limb disappears and the stabilization of the bone segment with movement occurs.

-When clinical union occurs, remodeling starts and lasts for years to make the bone back to its original size and format.
-It is characterized by ossification of the cartilaginous callus.
+With the achievement of a clinical union, remodeling starts.
+It lasts for years while the bone is brought back to its original size and shape.
+The remodeling phase is characterized by ossification of the cartilaginous callus.

 Clinical Picture of Bone Fractures